-Thus we see that the correlations depend on the location of RNGs, and that the correlation strength evolves in time as an event unfolds.
-The original GCP hypothesis anticipates structure of this kind because it proposes an effect that is both geographically diffuse and dependent on the timing of events, and the trial-level analysis confirms this expectation.
-In addition, these findings are independent perspectives that provide convergent evidence for an effect of consciousness generally, and global consciousness in particular in the physical world.
+The original GCP hypothesis anticipates spatial and temporal structure by proposing an effect that is both geographically diffuse and dependent on the timing of events.
+Confirming these expectations can provide independent perspectives and convergent evidence for an effect of consciousness generally, and global consciousness in particular.
 Beyond the implications for our understanding of human capacities, the identification of spatial and temporal structure in the data has direct utility for modeling, and brings us a step closer to understanding how consciousness interacts with the environment.